YanNerio/emotion-ratings/README.md

 	  });
 	```
 ## Contribution
-You can contribute by forking and doing a PR, don't be a jerk, don't steal other's ideas without giving any credits! peace!!
+You can contribute by forking and doing a PR.

 ## License